pierre-cm/galbe/docs/concepts/routes.md

 }
 ```

-The Automatic Route Analyzer can also extract metadata from multiline comments.
-Some plugins utilize this metadata for specific tasks.
+The Automatic Route Analyzer can also extract metadata from JSDoc-style block comments.
+Some plugins consume this metadata for tasks such as documentation generation.
 Example:

 ```js
 /**